Skip to content

 One of the biggest benefits of the oven is that you can use it for different things, such as high-temperature searing or slow cooking.
 The enameled cast-iron surface can be used with various heat sources, such as on the grill, conventional oven, and induction heating.

-It even keeps foods hot for longer periods of time when used as a storage device.
-And it does well in cold storage temperatures, too.
+It even keeps foods hot for longer when used as a storage device.
+It does well in cold storage temperatures, too.

 No Seasoning Required